We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 It is comparable in size and weight to an iPhone Xs, making it fairly compact.
 The price on this is considerably lower than the Anker brand equivalent.

 I’ve personally used this charger at Disney and it works like a charm.
 I love how the paw indicator light lets you know at a glance how much charge is left in the power bank.

 It now comes in multiple colors as well, and I’m seriously bummed they didn’t have that option when I ordered.

 They have also upgraded this charger since I bought it a couple years ago.
 It’s now even thinner and more lightweight, and most importantly, charges even faster than before.

 Also, the USB-C port is for both input AND output to reduce needing extra cords for some of your devices.

 Anker is a top brand in portable chargers with monster reviews.
 The Anker Powercore 5000 is also known as a “lipstick” charger due to the size and shape.

-It has 1 USB port and has enough power to provide over 1 full charge on most phones.
+It has 1 USB port and has enough power to provide over a little over 1 full charge on most phones.
 It has Power IQ technology to automatically provide the fastest charge possible.